 As a Global company, Semtech understands our commitment to protect those that may work for us in other parts of the world, either directly or through suppliers.
-Semtech’s Policy Against Human Trafficking and Slavery outlines our commitment to address and mitigate the risk of modern slavery and human trafficking in our operations and throughout our supply chain.
+Semtech’s Statement Against Human Trafficking and Slavery outlines our commitment to address and mitigate the risk of modern slavery and human trafficking in our operations and throughout our supply chain.
 Semtech is a proud member of the Responsible Business Alliance.

 Every decision that Semtech employees make are also guided by our Core Values and Code of Conduct, one of which is to always conduct yourself with honesty and integrity.
 Every Semtech employee around the world is expected to adhere to these basic values that reflect the fundamental philosophy that is Semtech:

 Honesty and Integrity in All we Do